 Your cable company, your phone company and your wireless phone company are arguing that Net Neutrality provisions would impact their investment in new broadband capacity (and investment in their companies on Wall Street, and presumably the American way of life).
 This argument is false on its face.
 More, it gets the cause and the effect reversed: it’s not service providers that create the impetus or demand for increased speed or capacity, but innovative new applications that do.

-- Hide and seek champion! t.co/toEWkZAahw Time ago 2 Days via Twitter for iPhone
+- Whoopsie. t.co/lZgEeZj7ta Time ago 5 Days via Twitter for iPhone

 Follow @decadmus on twitter.